As long as you fulfil the requirements for your course, there are different ways your studies can take shape.

 With an influx of data and rapid technological advancement, I saw the field of business analytics as an exciting area in which to specialise.
 Coursework in the business analytics major often presents us with real business problems and involves using datasets from actual businesses to solve issues.

 The Open Learning Environment (OLE) is a collection of units that allow you to learn and develop beyond your skill set.
-Units can be zero, two, or six credit points and they're split into categories of interest for you to browse.
+Units can be two or six credit points and they're split into categories of interest for you to browse.